backdrop-contrib/flickity_carousels/README.md

 ![carousel with sidebar](https://raw.githubusercontent.com/backdrop-contrib/flickity_carousels/1.x-1.x/screenshots/sidebar.png)

-Showcase news or products, anything you can build from nodes, users, or any kind of views fields.
+Showcase news or products, anything you can build from nodes, user accounts, or any kind of views fields.
 With automatic button sidebar.

 #### Flickity carousel